 Aspects & Properties

-- Implicit type connectors (e.g., part_, include_, subset_, extend_) are used to define the relationships between categories set in a modeling context, e.g., flows between activities, references between objects, transitions between execution states, or communication channels between locations.
+- Categories connectors (e.g., include_, subset_, extend_) are used to define the relationships between categories set in a modeling context, e.g., flows between activities, references between objects, transitions between execution states, or communication channels between locations.

-- Implicit instance connectors (connectXY_) are used to define links between instances of categories in a modeling context (e.g., vehicles to owners).
+- Instances connectors are used to define structures (include_) and associations (connectRef_ and connectExe_) between instances in a modeling context (e.g., vehicles to owners); min and max cardinalities can be explicit or expressed as data properties.

 To be ecumenical while ensuring semantic consistency, the thesaurus is built on a limited set of unambiguous axioms: